abbreviatedman/spellbound/data/quotes.md

 505
 00:24:02,465 --> 00:24:03,465
-So why don't you and I...
+So why don't you and I…

 506
 00:24:08,671 --> 00:24:10,271